From the Fortress to the Garden, NHL fans starting to come back

 Central Division

 Carolina Hurricanes: Fans can now take warning with the team indoors.
-PNC Arena is operating at 15 percent capacity and opened back up on March 4 for Carolina’s game vs. Detroit.
+PNC Arena is operating at 15% capacity and opened back up on March 4 for Carolina’s game vs. Detroit.

 The Storm Surge returns!